CantarinoG/basic-ecommerce/KANBAN.md

     - Completed: N/A
     - Notes: N/A

+- [ ] **#19 Add Indexes**
+    - Description: Add indexes to db in often filtered fields to improve performance.
+    - Added: 26/01
+    - Completed: N/A
+    - Notes: N/A

 ## 🏗️ In Progress (3 WIP max)

 - [ ] **#01 Set Up BE Environment**